Health, Care & Wellbeing

 Fawbert & Barnard’s Primary School is committed to safeguarding and promoting the welfare of children and expects all staff, volunteers and visitors to share this commitment.

 Mrs Spearman is the Designated Safeguarding Lead in the school.
-In her absence, Mrs Reeve is the Deputy Designated Safeguarding Lead.
+In her absence, Mr Arnold Worton-Geer, Mr Sam Mortimer and Mrs Lee De Howes are the Deputy Designated Safeguarding Leads.

 Schools are required to report any obvious or suspected case of child abuse, which includes non-accidental injury, neglect, emotional, physical and/or sexual abuse, to Social Care.